ctross/DieTryin/README.md

 Automatic data entry
 ------

-While RICH game data is often best entered manually, since there can be several coins allocated to each recipient, it can be useful to collect additional binary dyadic data: e.g., "With whom have you shared food in the last 30 days?" using the same photograph roster.
+While RICH game data may at times be best entered manually, since there can be several coins allocated to each recipient, it can be useful to collect additional binary dyadic data: e.g., "With whom have you shared food in the last 30 days?" using the same photograph roster.
 By placing tokens of a known color on the photograph roster to indicate directed ties and then photographing the resulting game boards, a researcher can implement an automated data entry workﬂow with DieTryin.
 To use our example images, copy the photographs from the relevant .zip folders above into the RICH/ResultsPhotos folder in your own directory.

 When it comes time to collect your own photos, consider using our Android app [**DieTryinCam**](https://github.com/ctross/DieTryin/blob/master/DieTryinCam-v1.2.apk) to collect the data and properly format the filenames.